 Playing a round of golf under par is a great way to spend an afternoon.
 But for most of us, our scores tend to end up on the plus side.

 BOGEY: one over par

 For some reason I always thought a bogey was attributed to the silver screen legend, Humphrey Bogart.
-For every time I miss an easy putt for par, I hear his raspy voice, “Out of all the holes on the course you had to three-putt this one.”
+For every time I miss an easy putt for par, I hear his raspy voice, “Out of all the holes on the all the course you had to miss a putt on this one.”

 Actually the term comes from the more sinister character from 1890’s British Folklore, The Bogeyman.